 HOW THE PTGA WORKS

-Become a Member as a polar professional (Polar Pro) and you will have access to our qualification system (Polar Guide, Senior Polar Guide and Assessor), educational resources, gear Pro Deals with a variety of brands and products and current information and social media access that working professionals need to not only do their job, but to continually get better at it.
+Become a Member as a polar professional (Polar Pro) and you will have access to our qualification system and guide status (Polar Guide, Senior Polar Guide and Assessor), educational resources, gear Pro Deals with a variety of brands and products and current information and social media access that working professionals need to not only do their job, but to continually get better at it.

 You can join the PTGA at anytime and you will get an annual reminder that your subscription is due on the date you joined.